-The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Figure 4).
+The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Figure 4), with the exception of the 2010/11 season (see below).
 In comparison, the M&B method with known growth does not fit the length data nearly so well (Figure 5).
-This is to be expected since the unknown growth method estimates the mean (Table 5) and SD (Table 6 6) in length at age based on the data, and these estimates can be quite different than those derived from the growth model (Table 1).
+This is to be expected since the unknown growth method estimates the mean (Table 5) and SD (Table 6) in length at age based on the data, and these estimates can be quite different than those derived from the growth model (Table 1).